 Service charges cover the costs of maintaining communal areas for your estate and/or block.

 You can find more details about service charges and the different types you might come across by reading our frequently asked questions below.

-Each year we write to our residents with details of their rent and / or service charges from 1st April of the same year.
+Each year we write to our residents with details of their rent and / or service charges from the first of April of the same year.

 Please see below some frequently asked questions along with a downloadable information booklet.

 A service charge provides for the cost of providing and maintaining services.
 It is a fair share of what it costs or is likely to cost to provide services each year.
 Your service charge, and how we work it out, depends on how much it costs us to provide services where you live.

 You pay your service charge under the terms of your occupancy agreement (that is, the tenancy agreement or licence agreement you signed when prior to moving in to your Saha home).
 The service charge you pay will be different if you live in a room, a flat or a house and will vary from scheme to scheme.
 Common service charge items include:

 • General maintenance and upkeep of communal areas

 • Cleaning of hallways and other internal communal areas